JesperBry/cra-template-ts-clean/README.md

 # cra-template-ts-clean

 This is a cleand version of the official typescript template form CRA.
-This template also extends with setting up a developing and production enviorment with Docker and Nginx (See all the commands inn the Makefile).
+This template also extends with setting up a developing and production enviorment with Docker and Nginx (See all the commands in the Makefile).

 ## Usage